-On 2 May 2013, Glencore completed the Acquisition, which was effected by way of a scheme of arrangement of Xstrata under Part 26 of the UK Companies Act, pursuant to which Glencore acquired the entire issued and to be issued ordinary share capital of Xstrata not already owned by Glencore.
-The Group continues to evaluate a number of opportunities in relation to its business, whether mergers and acquisitions, joint ventures, off-take arrangements or otherwise.
+Historically, the Group has grown both organically and through acquisitions, including those of Xstrata and Viterra.
+The Group continues to evaluate a number of opportunities in relation to its business, whether mergers, acquisitions or disposals, joint ventures, off-take arrangements or otherwise.